 How is the GED Math Scored?

 Every GED area test gets scored via a scale from 100 to 200 points.
-To pass the GED test, you have to get a minimum of 145 points on each one of the 4 subject tests, to reach a score of a minimum of 580 points (out of a potential 800).
+To pass the GED test, you have to get a minimum of 145 points on each of the 4 subject tests to reach a score of a minimum of 580 points (out of a potential 800).

 There are 4 potential scores you can get when taking the GED Test: